 That means mass can going in and mass can going out of the system as well as energy can going in and energy can going out of the system.

-Suppose you are considering a pump, in this case, pump deliver fluid from 1 section to other section then what happens?
+Suppose you are considering a pump, in this case, pump deliver fluid from 1 section to another section then what happens?
 Some portion of mass will go into the pump and then go out to the particular region.
 That means a certain mass of water in entered and a certain mass of water is going out of the pump.
 So is the example of mass interaction.

-As well as when the impeller rotates inside the casing of a pump, then rotational of mechanical energy is transferred to the fluid that results in the increasing of kinetic and pressure energy of the liquid.
+As well as when the impeller rotates inside the casing of a pump, then the rotational of mechanical energy is transferred to the fluid that results in the increasing of kinetic and pressure energy of the liquid.

 So this is the whole concept of an open system.